charles-lunarg/vk-bootstrap/docs/getting_started.md

 if (!result) { /* handle error */ }

-// The result also holds the vk-bootstrap wrappre vkb::Wrapper wrapper = result.value();
+// The result also holds the vk-bootstrap wrapper vkb::Wrapper wrapper = result.value();

-// The underlying Vulkan handle can easily be acquired vkObject object = wrapper.object;
+// The underlying Vulkan handle can easily be acquired VkObject object = wrapper.object;
 ```

 # Instance Creation